vishalmysore/sam/README.md

 ```

-Create custom action by implementing ```JavaMethodAction ``` interface, the actionName specified in the predict annotation
-is the method you need to implement.
-Parameters of the method can be anything and any number of parameters are allowed
+Create custom action by using @Predict annotation and @Action annotation.
+Parameters of the method can be
-You need to make sure parameters have meaningful name.
+anything and any number of parameters are allowed You need to make sure parameters have meaningful name.

 ```
+@Predict
-@Predict(actionName = "whatFoodDoesThisPersonLike", description = "what is the food preference of this person ") public class SimpleAction implements JavaMethodAction {
+public class SimpleAction {

-    public String whatFoodDoesThisPersonLike(String name) {
+    @Action(description = "Provide persons name and then find out what does that person like") public String whatFoodDoesThisPersonLike(String name) {
         if("vishal".equalsIgnoreCase(name))
         return "Paneer Butter Masala";
         else if ("vinod".equalsIgnoreCase(name)) {
             return "aloo kofta";
         }else